salesforce/lwc/docs/proposals/0105-custom-properties.md

 ## Caveats

-* Custom properties don't cascade.
-All the custom properties need to be defined statically outside.
+### Cascading and Updates

+Since substitution is done prior injection in the DOM, custom properties doesn't support cascading and dynamic updates from javascript.

 ### Invalid Variables